 In essence, the security environment in Chile is relatively safe.
 That is to say, the greater majority of tourists that visited this country didn’t encounter any unwanted incidents.
 Notwithstanding, this doesn’t exclude the possibility of crime altogether – especially since scams and street crime are overly widespread.

 The places in which these scenarios are likely to happen are: Santiago, Calama, Antofagasta, Iquique, and Valparaiso.

 On a different note, protests and demonstrations occur on a regular basis – especially in Santiago and other large cities.
 For example, there are some dates of national significance, such as the 11th of September, which celebrates the anniversary of military coup, and others, which are often marked by demonstrations.

 In order to disperse demonstrations, the police could attempt to use tear gas or water cannons.

 Additionally, every now and then, small scale bomb threats and attack are likely to occur in Santiago.
 For the most part, these incidents are linked with domestic anarchist groups.
 In general, they target churches, banks, public buildings, ATMs, and public transport facilities.
 Nonetheless, most of these incidents take place at night.

-Pickpocketing and Theft Risk: MEDIUM
+Pickpocketing and Theft Risks in Chile: MEDIUM

 Pickpocketing is a serious concern when it comes to traveling to South American countries.
 This is because many locals are struggling with poverty.
 That is to say, according to official reports, poverty in Chile has been on the growth, over the recent years.
 Thus, street crime is overly common.